 First of all, THANK YOU!
 For being the leader that you are.
 It does not matter what capacity you are leading in, if you are leading to the best of your ability, that’s what counts.
 True leadership starts in the heart and works its way outward.
 With the many pressures we face as leaders, we cannot crumble.
 We must lead and lead strong!
 Managing paid staff is hard enough, imagine leading unpaid volunteers.
 However, don’t let that deter you from reaching your goals.
-There is much reward and beauty when a team of individuals coordinate efforts to fulfill a vision.
+There is much reward and beauty when a team of individuals coordinates efforts to fulfill a vision.
+As a leadership keynote speaker providing some tips for leading and keeping your volunteers.

 Here are 5 tips for leading and keeping your volunteers